andrewdallow/Magento2Practise/app/code/Ecommistry/Blog/README.md

 ## Update 1.0.2
 Updated to use blog repository interface instead of Factories.

-Added Product filtered product list at /blog/index/products which displays products with the following conditions:
+Added filtered product list using product repository on url /blog/index/products which displays products with the following conditions:

         Filters: 'price' > 10.00 AND 'price' < 20.00 AND 'visibility' === 4 AND 'status' === 1
         Order By: 'price', 'desc'